lovindata/catseffectbyexamples/README.md

 # LogBook

-- Continue the cleaning and git refactoring
+- Continue on _1_concurrency
+- Think about a better way to render execution results

 # Main references